 Once a tree has been drained of its life the birds move on to the next, leaving a trail of ghost gums.
 I guess the sap is in a sense the trees’ blood isn’t it?
 And these psyllids are the vampires of insects.

 Dieback affects forests stretching from Melbourne right to Brisbane to the point where particular species of eucalypts are now threatened.

 Below are some ghost gums from home, their silhouettes stiff, white, haunting.
-There were already a few casualties before I went overseas, but since coming home two years on one of the first things I noticed was the now obvious impact caused by bellbirds, which in turn was part of the inspiration to write the poem Australia Bound.
+There were already a few casualties before I went overseas, but since coming home one of the first things I noticed was the now obvious impact caused by bellbirds, which in turn was part of the inspiration to write the poem Australia Bound.